obsidiandynamics/socketx/README.md

 void onError(E endpoint, Throwable cause);
 ```

 If you favour functional programming, or need to selectively handle certain events (while ignoring others), use the `XEndpointLambdaListener`.
-Simply provide a lambda for each of the `onXxx` methods, using the same signature as the corresponding method in the `XEndpointListener` interface.
+Simply provide a lambda for each of the `onXxx` methods, using the same signature as the corresponding method in the `XEndpointListener` interface, as was illustrated in our earlier example.
 Alternatively, you can just subclass `XEndpointLambdaListener` directly, overriding the methods you see fit.

 In our simple 'echo' example, we've provided `onConnect` and `onText` handlers, invoked when a connection is established and when a text message is received, respectively.
 The client opens a connection with `client.connect()` and sends a text message by calling `send(String)` on the newly opened endpoint.
 Upon receipt, the server echoes the message by calling `send(String)` on the handled endpoint.
 When the client receives the response, it severs the connection by calling `close()`.

-The `drain()` method on an `XClient` blocks the calling thread until the client has no more live endpoints.
+The `drain()` method on an `XClient` blocks the calling thread until the client container has no more live endpoints.
 (An equivalent method is also defined on `XServer`.)
 In our example this ensures that we don't prematurely clean up before the messages have gone through.
 (Remember, Socket.x is asynchronous - it doesn't block when sending a message.)
-We could've just as easily used a crude `Thread.sleep()`, but a `drain()` is much more elegant.
-Calling `close()` on an `XServer` or an `XClient` instance will close all underlying connections, await closure, and clean up any resources - threads, sockets, byte buffers, and so forth.
+We could've just as easily used a crude `Thread.sleep()`, but a `drain()` is much more elegant and efficient.

+Calling `close()` on an `XServer` or an `XClient` instance will attempt to close all underlying connections, await closure, and clean up any resources - threads, sockets, byte buffers, and so forth.

 # Configuration
 ## Common configuration
 Socket.x server and client providers are configured using the `XServerConfig` and `XClientConfig` objects respectively.
 These comprise attributes common to all providers, and can be assigned using the `withXxx()` chained methods.
 Alternatively, one can subclass the config and define these attributes in-line, using the double-brace initialization pattern, as shown in the snippet below.
 Beware though, as the usual caveats apply; this technique inadvertently results in an anonymous inner class, holding a reference to its enclosing object.
+(We're _not_ advocating this pattern for the aforementioned reasons; we're merely stating that it's use is viable.)
 ```java
 new XServerConfig() {{
   path = "/echo";